Skip to main content

 The day has arrived when my solo writing project is complete.
 It is your pathway into my circle and my village.
 Grace Under Pressure: A Southern Belle in the City has arrived and is ready for purchase.

 Grace Under Pressure helped me build my strength as a woman because I learned a lot about myself and truly understood my pieces.
-Reflection and Self-critique allow for one to seriously consider their thinking, how it originated, and how one's thinking has developed over time and will enable one to determine how to change thinking or perspective to progress or maintain a better and more positive step forward.
+Reflection and Self-critique allow one to seriously consider one's thinking, how it originated, and how one's thinking has developed over time.
+It will enable one to determine how to change thinking or perspective to progress or maintain a better and more positive step forward.
 My self-reflection made me consider behaviors that drive me internally and innately.
 Self-reflection also made me acknowledge my foundation and what has made me who I am.
 My first pearl came from a journey that enabled me to strengthen my footing in this world.
 Though some reflection was challenging and emotionally unraveling, revisiting memories of my village was the key to penning my adventures.
 My village has helped me to build that mental muscle needed to navigate life's obstacle course.
-Establishing my why, how, what and who brought a sensibility to my purpose.
+Establishing my why, how, what, and who brought a sensibility to my purpose.
 Thus, understanding is similar to a muscle that must be exercised or atrophy, rendering no use to anyone, including oneself.

 Get your personal copy and one for all of the women in your village today.